Preserving a Legacy to Honor Those Who Served

 Much of the land is used for agricultural and recreational purposes.
 The plot of land is located on the northern edge of Grand Island and is split into two sections by Old Highway 2.
 The Veterans Home campus, Veterans Cemetery, and a parking area leased to the United Veterans Club remain on the property and take up about 20 acres.

-Given the size of the of land, its importance and history, the City of Grand Island, after an extensive RFQ, contracted with Olsson and Ochsner Hare & Hare, the Olsson Studio (the Olsson Studio), to develop a master plan for the revitalization and development of the area.
+Given the size of the of land, its importance and history, the City of Grand Island, after an extensive RFQ, contracted with Olsson and the Olsson Studio to develop a master plan for the revitalization and development of the area.
 The plan serves as the City of Grand Island’s official policy guide for the redevelopment of the site.

-Ochsner Hare & Hare, the Olsson Studio, developed a master plan for the Central Nebraska Veterans Home.
+The Olsson Studio developed a master plan for the Central Nebraska Veterans Home.

 The process of developing the master plan for the site came after much deliberation and feedback from stakeholders.
 It was a true community partnership.